mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 A contentious code review may indicate weaknesses earlier in the process.
 Are you arguing about things that should have been covered during the design review? *Was* there a design review?

 If the root of the disagreement traces back to a high-level design choice, that decision should happen at the team level rather than leaving it in the hands of the two people who happen to be in the code review.
-Talk to the author about opening up the discussion to other members of your team in the form of a design review.
+Talk to the author about opening up the discussion to the rest of your team in the form of a design review.

 ### Concede or Escalate